 The main job of our inner core muscles, aside from holding our internal organs (bladder, uterus, bowels) in place, is to provide deep support and to stabilize the lower spine and pelvis (2).
 During pregnancy, the pressure of your growing baby and uterus cause these muscles to stretch out.
 Without as much muscular support, your pelvis can tip forward and cause strain on your lower back.

 On each side, running from the lower part of your ribs to your pelvis, are muscles called the rectus abdominus muscles.
 As your baby grows, these muscles are stretched and may push apart, causing a separation down the center of your abdomen.
 This separation is called diastasis recti (3).
 (We discuss diastasis recti in our Week 27 Pregnancy article.)

 If it persists after pregnancy, how would you know it?
 Well, you may be able to feel the edges of the muscles or may notice what looks like a bulge running down the center of your abdomen when you lean backward.
-You maybe even be able to press your fingers into the empty space left by the muscle separation.
+You may even be able to press your fingers into the empty space left by the muscle separation.
 The condition isn’t painful and isn’t harmful to you or your baby, though it may further shift your shape and posture.
 Exercise won’t necessarily prevent diastasis recti, but it can help strengthen these muscles before, during, and after pregnancy.

 What Core Exercises are Safe During Pregnancy?